natikgadzhi/respawn-io/content/_posts/remote-team-health-check.md

 So if you don't see any of the vulnerability and camaraderie in the team, it could be that no one needs help, or makes mistakes, or gets blocked ever (lol no, they do).
 However, it's much more likely that people are afraid to talk about their mistakes in the open because they don't trust that other people on the team, or you, will not use that against them.

-In my experience, that kind of trust starts with leadership.
-Believe it or not, nobody expects you to _always be right_.
-And when you tell your team that you need help, or share that you've asked your manager or your peers for help, or tell them that you made a mistake — it empowers your team to do the same.
-Of course, that only works if you don't punish people for making honest mistakes.
+> In my experience, that kind of trust starts with leadership.
+Believe it or not, **nobody expects you to _always be right_**. **And when you tell your team that you need help, or ask for help for help, or tell them that you made a mistake — it empowers your team to do the same.** Of course, that only works if you don't punish people for making honest mistakes.

 ## Are people debating ideas?